barbarer/HW4-Winter19/README.md

 - cd to the cloned directory

 # Doing a commit - save a version of your file
-- git add File.py  - add the named file to the staging area
+- git add File.py  - add the named file to the staging area - be sure that you are in the correct directory
 - git commit -m "message" - commit the change

 # Doing a push to copy back to github